A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 1. Entremeses: Chorizo, cheese, lomo…

-When it comes to tasty and easy Spanish food, entremeses should probably be among your top choices.
+When it comes to tasty and easy Spanish food, entremeses is among my top choices.
 They are appetizers that are extremely easy to make, and they are an essential part of the Spanish Christmas menu.

-You just need a few minutes, a bit of creativity, and voilà; it’s done!
+You just need a few minutes and a bit of creativity, and voilà, it’s done!
+Enjoy your Spanish holiday foods!

 2. Boiled Shrimp